top of page

 The monument was built in honour of the first King of Italy, Victor Emmanuel II.

 The famous landmark can be identified by the two chariot horses on the two top sides of its outer facade.
-You can take pictures of this stunning monument from the outside, there are stunning marble steps and fountains.
-Or you can buy a ticket and go to the top via a Panoramic Glass elevator.
+You can take pictures of this stunning monument from the outside, or you can buy a ticket and go to the top via a Panoramic Glass elevator.
 From there, you can get beautiful views of the city.

 Piazza Venezia in Rome